 The Audit Committee meets a minimum of three times per year.
-During the year, the Committee met four times.
+During the year, the Committee met three times.
 The Committee's responsibilities include:

-- Monitoring the integrity of the financial statements, - Making recommendations to the Board in relation to the appointment and removal of the Company's external auditors, - Evaluating the performance of the external auditors including their independence and objectivity, - Reviewing the annual external audit plan, - Monitoring and reviewing the effectiveness of the Company's controls.
+- Monitoring the integrity of the financial statements; - Making recommendations to the Board in relation to the appointment, re-appointment and removal of the Company's external auditors including agreeing remuneration and terms of engagement; - Evaluating the performance of the external auditors including their independence and effectiveness: - Reviewing the Investment Policy and Procedures; - Reviewing the effectiveness of the Company's internal financial control and risk management process and its process for monitoring compliance with laws and regulations affecting financial reporting.